The best pizzas always start with a good Pizza Dough recipe!

 - Ensure your dough is at room temperature for at least 30 minutes.

-- Then, flour or grease your surface.
+- Flour or grease your surface.

 - Use a rolling pin or your hands to flatten and shape the pizza dough.